 The Shepherd Centre - 'Sound of Deafness'

-The Shepherd Centre is a deaf children’s charity.
-And contrary to popular belief deaf people don’t hear silence, they hear a adistorted, disturbing cacophony of sounds.
+The Shepherd Centre is a charity for deaf children.
+And contrary to popular belief, deaf people don’t hear silence; they hear a distorted, disturbing cacophony of sounds.
 Based on this insight, we produced a campaign to help ‘paint a picture’ of how severely deaf children experience the everyday things we take for granted.
-To help us create a genuine campaign, we used special sound mixing equipment that staff at The Shepherd Centre use for their research, not high-end studio gear.
+To help us create a genuine campaign, we used special sound mixing equipment that the staff at The Shepherd Centre use for their research.
 The sounds you will hear are actually close to those heard by deaf kids.

 The following is what the world sounds like to a deaf child.